micREsoft/SysCaller/.github/CONTRIBUTING.md

 ### Experimental Features
 Features that would significantly change the core API or break existing functionality are not currently being accepted.

+### Multi-Architectual Support
+I plan on only supporting x64 for the time being, maybe x86 can get support in a way where it wont clutter the project.
+(ARM is also not planned.)

 ---

 ## Development Guidelines